 The Outreach Committee provides opportunities for our church to participate in ministries that reach out to our local community, the nation, and the world.
-We support United Methodist ministries as well as many local charitable organizations, such as Public Action to Deliver Shelter (P.A.D.S.), the West Suburban Community Pantry, the South DuPage CROP Walk, and our sister congregation, Lincoln UMC.
+We support United Methodist ministries as well as many local charitable organizations, such as Public Action to Deliver Shelter (P.A.D.S.), the West Suburban Community Pantry, the South DuPage CROP Walk, and our sister congregation, Trinity UMC.
 We also organize holiday food box drives during Thanksgiving and the Holiday season.

 Support UMC missions and ministries through prayer

 The Outreach Committee asks that you pray for a church and a missionary each month.